-COURSE DESCRIPTION: A thorough understanding of basic business finance.
+COURSE DESCRIPTION: A thorough understanding of basic financial management is the core of this course.

 COURSE OBJECTIVES: This course will provide a comprehensive study of the fundamental principles and theoretical framework of managerial finance.
 Students are expected to achieve a working knowledge of these topics.
 Specifically, students should be able to